List of unproduced DC Comics projects: DCEU Nightwing film

 By February 2017, a film centered around Dick Grayson / Nightwing was in development, with Chris McKay and Bill Dubuque signed on as director and screenwriter, respectively.
 Although the script was nearing its final draft, McKay said in 2021 that the project was delayed due to DC having "other priorities", but also reaffirmed his intentions to still make the film.
 He also said that the film could possibly be reworked to remove its connections to the DCEU continuity.
 The project was ultimately canceled in August 2023.

 Catwoman: The Animated Series

 Following the success of Batman: The Animated Series, Fox Kids approached Bruce Timm on making a spin-off based on Catwoman, but it was scrapped in favor of Superman: The Animated Series.

 Tim Burton's Catwoman spin-off

 "After the traumas of Batman Returns she has amnesia, and she doesn't really remember why she has all these bullet holes in her body, so she goes to relax in Oasisburg.
 What Gotham City is to New York City, Oasisburg is to Las Vegas-Los Angeles-Palm Springs.
 [It's a] resort area in the middle of the desert.
-It's run by superheroes, and the movie has great fun at making fun at the whole male superhero mythos.
+It's run by superheroes, and the movie has great fun at making fun of the whole male superhero mythos.
 Then they end up being not very good at all deep down, and she's got to go back to that whole Catwoman thing".